dmccaffrey01/CI_PP3_CHECKERS_GAME/README.md

 ### Site User

 1. I want a nice and easily navigated main menu
-2. I want to be able to choose to play agains the computer or player, or have 2 computers play against eachother
+2. I want to be able to choose to play against the computer or player, or have 2 computers play against eachother
 3. I want to be able to log in to the game
 4. I want to be able to register if I have never played before
 5. I want to personalise the game by entering my name